 Of even greater concern though is the effect of chlorine in our water reticulation on organic material forming toxic trihalomethanes (THMs) that cause bladder cancer and other problems like miscarriage.

 You may have read in the media that Cape Town’s water currently has an earthy taste; it is due to high levels of organic material from the Voëlvlei Dam.
-Despite assurances from the authorities that the water is safe to drink, residents are rightly concerned.
+Despite assurances from the authorities that it is safe to drink, residents are rightly concerned.

 It is a pathological concern about right eating and drinking; a first cousin to its better known cousin anorexia.

 For me it is just one more reason we are so pleased to have built an underground reservoir which stores our rainwater; that will certainly have some organic material from the gutters but, in the absence of chlorine, no THMs are formed.
 We have a happier microbiome and there is the certainty of no plastic being ingested.
 There is little or no risk of waterborne bacteria like E.Coli or cholera, and even amoeba from faecal material, but it would be safer to boil the water that one intends to drink.